Kardev07/Kardev07/README.md

 - 👯 I’m looking to collaborate on any Web Devlopment or AI Project
 - 🤔 I’m looking for a breakthrough in my Web Devlopment Career!
 - 💬 Ask me about how I got into programming and my interests!
-- 📫 How to reach me: Mail Me: karthik.pariti101@gmail.com
+- 📫 Mail Me: karthik.pariti101@gmail.com
 - 🙆‍♂️ Check out my [Resume](https://resume-9f5c3.web.app/)
 - 🙆‍♂️ Check out my [Portfolio](https://kardev07.github.io/my-portfolio/)
 - ⚡ Fun fact: I used to hate Programming once!!